 Use your telemedicine revenue retention calculation to find out incremental hospital revenue from having TeleNocturninst, TeleCardiology and Telestroke.

-- For the TeleNocturnist service, you determine that you had roughly 50 ED transfers last year mainly as a result of having the call coverage at night and inability to properly assess the patient and keep patients in-house
+- For the TeleNocturnist service, you determine that you had roughly 50 ED transfers last year mainly as a result of not having call coverage at night to properly assess the patient and keep patients in-house

 - For TeleStroke coverage, you calculate you transferred approximately 3 patients a month or 36 for the year to other hospitals for stroke related symptoms